The Bumble Crew 12 Comments

 Building Our Website

 In December 2015 we looked at how we could build the website ourselves and how we could achieve this.
 Neither of us had any experience in this, so plenty head scratching moments but come the New Year we were ready to roll.
 In January 2016, we registered our domain name and started building the website.
-After picking a theme we compiled our blog by loading and back dating all our travel journals from our 20142015, 2016 and 2017 trip….and the rest is history, so they say.
+After picking a theme we compiled our blog by loading and back dating all our travel journals from our 20142015, and 2016 trip….and the rest is history, so they say.

 If you have ever thought of packing everything in, changing your lifestyle and driving towards the sunset…or do you fancy a holiday in the motorhome and need some inspiration for that unique journey…or do you want to have a good giggle at our ups and downs.
 Our website is aimed at anyone with a sense of adventure and a desire to explore.
 We will share information on our hidden gems, our wild camping spots as well as stuff on how to travel cheaper, handy hints on living in a motorhome and tips to keep your on the move.